-During the development and maintenance of website templates, we often encounter situations where a page element does not display as expected, or data seems missing or incorrectly formatted.This allows for a clear view of the structure and specific values of variables within the template, which becomes the key to quickly locating issues.For users of AnQiCMS, the system provides powerful and convenient debugging tools to help us easily "see through" template data.
+During the development and maintenance of website templates, we often encounter such situations: some page elements do not display as expected, or data seems missing or incorrectly formatted.This is the key to quickly locate the problem when you can clearly see the structure and specific values of the variables in the template.For users who use AnQiCMS, the system provides powerful and convenient debugging tools to help us easily "penetrate" the template data.

-Why do we need to debug template variables?
+Why do you need to debug template variables?

 In AnQiCMS templates, data is passed through variables.
-These variables may come from system configuration, article content, category information, or within the template through various tags (such asarchiveList/categoryDetailThe value is dynamically retrieved.
-When the page rendering occurs an exception, directly checking the actual values and data structure of these variables can help us:
+These variables may come from system configuration, article content, category information, or within the template itself through various tags (such asarchiveList/categoryDetail)Dynamically retrieved.
+When the page rendering fails, directly check the actual values and data structures of these variables can help us:

-1. Confirm whether the data exists:Whether the variable has successfully retrieved the data?
+1. Confirm if the data exists:Did the variable successfully retrieve the data?

 2. Verify the content of the data:Is the retrieved data the expected content?